k0pernicus/FrameTech/README.md

 ## TODO

+1. Custom resources allocator,
+2. Multiple buffers allocation using **one** _VkBuffer_ only,
-1. Improve the shaders bindings,
+3. Improve the shaders bindings,
-2. Make a todo statement about what to move from pipeline / render / swapchain / ... to ...,
+4. Make a todo statement about what to move from pipeline / render / swapchain / ... to ...,
-3. Make the configuration external to the build (like FPS limit),
+5. Make the configuration external to the build (like FPS limit),
-4. Multi-platforms.
+6. [OPTIONAL] Multi-platforms.